 We moved out of our suburban townhouse in June 2010 and became nomads for the next year and a half, making home in such varied places as a double wide trailer on a tiny island off the coast of North Carolina; housesitting and living out of boxes in a British friend’s split-level in the woods of Virginia; 450 square feet on the 2nd floor of my Dad’s office building with air mattresses stuffed under desks and a pack n play in a closet; and our vanagon and tent while on the road between destinations.
 My partner applied for jobs in all kinds of places, convinced a door would eventually open.

 January 2011 rolled around, a new year, a new beginning, and I needed reassurance that I wasn’t crazy for leaving behind everything I’d known and going down this little traveled path, dragging my kids along with me.

 I needed people who would help me keep feeling my feelings and I needed a place to tell the truth.

 So my mother and my mentor and I decided to invite twelve women to join us for a day where we would pick a WORD over our year and share the significance of that WORD in a small communal circle.

 We gathered on a Saturday morning in early January and stayed till late in the afternoon, speaking our hopes and fears out loud while we ate soup and listened to each other.
 Woman after woman cried as deep soul truths rose to the surface and found voice.

 This holy, beautiful thing took shape right in front of us- this remembering, this ancient way of being.

 We called it V-Day, for vulnerability, vision, and vagina; it was the precursor to Arkitekt.

-We spoke our truth and we were all changed through witnessing each other's honesty and courage.
+We met two more times during 2011 and we were all changed by bearing witness to each other's honesty and courage.